 While some of the purchase decisions have to do with the fact that the products are sold at a much cheaper price, a lot of it has to do with scarcity.
 Once Black Friday is over, then what?
 Probably no more amazing items on sale.
 Making an item scarce gives people an incentive to act fast so as not to miss out.

 For boosting engagement, you may also consider sending your customers cart abandonment messages.
 For whatever reason, customers may or may not check out items from the cart.
 But that doesn’t mean that you should abandon them.

 You should send them cart abandonment messages to reconnect with them and make them see the value of what you have to offer.
 It might not get them to finish the purchase process, but it will make them feel valued.
 That feeling might be enough to entice them to come back.

 Ecommerce has become bigger than ever right now.
 And more people are finding themselves shopping online than at a physical store.
 So it’s safe to say that it’s the place to be if you want your business to take off.

 However, simply having an ecommerce store alone won’t cut it.
-The ecommerce space is extremely volatile and the competition even more so.
+With so many ecommerce platforms arising over the years, the ecommerce space is extremely volatile and the competition even more so.
 So you need a great ecommerce marketing strategy if you’re going to be successful.

 Consider targeting repeat customers and offering discounts and you will see a considerable increase in engagement.
 Also, try using the human psychology aspect of marketing and using videos to increase traffic and engagement.